oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/INC_QuantizationAwareTraining_TextClassification/README.md

 | Notebook                                                 | Description
 |:---                                                      |:---
-|`mINC_QuantizationAwareTraining_TextClassification.ipynb` | Performs chat creation with Intel® Extension for PyTorch* quantization and provides interface for interactions in Jupyter Notebook.
+|`mINC_QuantizationAwareTraining_TextClassification.ipynb` | Performs chat creation with Intel® Extension for PyTorch (IPEX) quantization and provides interface for interactions in Jupyter Notebook.

 ### Python Scripts

 | Script                                                   | Description
 |:---                                                      |:---
-|`INC_QuantizationAwareTraining_TextClassification.py`     | The script performs chat creation with Intel® Extension for PyTorch* quantization and provides simple interactions based on prepared input.
+|`INC_QuantizationAwareTraining_TextClassification.py`     | The script performs chat creation with Intel® Extension for PyTorch (IPEX) quantization and provides simple interactions based on prepared input.

 ## Set Environment Variables

 When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.
 Set up your CLI environment by sourcing the `setvars` script every time you open a new terminal window.
 This practice ensures that your compiler, libraries, and tools are ready for development.

-## Run the `Fine-tuning Text Classification Model with Intel® Neural Compressor` Sample
+## Run the `Fine-tuning Text Classification Model with Intel® Neural Compressor (INC)` Sample

 ### On Linux*